LilliBelfield/Code-the-Future/week-1/Meet_the_tutors.md

 ### Aum

 Hola!
 I joined IBM CIC in June 2021 as a graduate.
 I studied Computer Science with a focus in Artificial Intelligence at the University of Kent.
 Even though it's been a short period in my current role, I have thoroughly enjoyed my time working at IBM due to the vast amount of self growth opportunities and the constant learning experiences IBM provides.

+### Lilli

+I joined IBM CIC in August 2015 on a 6 month contract as an intern in the recruitment team after completing my LLB in Law at University of Leicester.
+What I expected to be a short term role to gain expeirence turned into a great career thanks to the opportunities I've been given at IBM CIC.
+Within the last (nearly) 7 years I've progressed from my original role as a recruitment intern, into a recruitment co-ordinator, recruiter, and then recruitment partner.
+I then decided I wanted to do something new and IBM supported me by funding my CIPD certification and giving me the opportunity to work within the HR Team.
+Within this team I've progressed from HR Partner Support into a HR Partner Role.
+My role as HR Partner involves supporting the HR processes for all of our CIC North employees, plus I look after some strategy areas for the whole of CIC UK such as Diversity and Inclusion.
+As part of my role I get to create and run awesome schemes like this Learn to Code the Future course.
+My career journey and skills aren't particularly relevant to aspiring techies (like yourself) but I hpoe my bio has shown you the amazing career opportunities we have at IBM CIC and this course may be your first step on that journey.

 <div style="width: 100%">
 <a href='README.md' ><-- Previous Section: Week 1 Introduction</a>